-Control Comments Connection is in test Controls the uploading and importing of data from this connection: mode (do not • When this check box is clear, the connection is in production mode, and data import results) collected through this adapter is uploaded to the central server and (in due course) imported into the database there. • When the check box is set: The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file • The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server • At the central server, the file contents are discarded (and not imported into the central database).
-Overlapping This control does not apply to XenApp inventory records, and you may leave it at Inventory Filter the default setting.
+- When this check box is clear, the connection is in production mode, and data collected through this adapter is uploaded to the central server and (in due course) imported into the database there. - When the check box is set: - The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) - The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file - The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server - At the central server, the file contents are discarded (and not imported into the central database).